Delegation in Project Management: Why It’s Crucial To Success and How To Do It

 - Offer support: Clarify any questions or concerns and ensure that team members understand their responsibilities.
 You should also share any necessary resources or support your team members will need.

 - Monitor progress: Check in on progress regularly.
 Ask team members how they are progressing, address any issues or concerns, and provide feedback as necessary.
 After all, you’re still the PM here, and it’s important to make sure tasks are on track.
-You can also establish checkpoints or milestones to track progress and ensure that tasks are on track.
+You can also establish checkpoints or milestones in Gantt charts to track progress and ensure that tasks are on track.

 - Trust your team: While you should monitor progress, you shouldn’t micromanage.
 Empower team members to make decisions and take ownership of their assigned tasks.
 Encourage autonomy and initiative, and trust team members to deliver results.